-Registration will not close up until the event starts.
+The registration will not close up until the online talk starts.

 Germany is among the most innovative countries and attaches great importance to networking and excellence.
 It is a research community shaped by universities, research institutions and extensive research by industry.
 The research covers a broad range of different fields with special focus on future-oriented topics.

 Join our online talk and find out about Germany’s different types of research performing institutions and how you can join them.

 Our experts will try to answer as many of your questions from the live chat as possible.

 The event is open to anyone interested in doing research in Germany.
 It is free of charge and will be conducted in English.